arXiv/arxiv-docs/README.md

 <kbd>![Screenshot of how to create a new branch for the edits made in Github](/non-info/05-help-newBranch.png)</kbd>

-- **Please note:** The above step will only put your changes on a branch on develop and they will not be viewable on info.arxiv.org.
-At this point you have only saved the edit in github.

 If you have more changes to make at this time you may make and commit them all on the branch you created.
 The additional changes you commit will be grouped together when you make your pull request in the next step.

 ### 2nd: Make a Pull Request from your branch to `develop`